Billionaire Steve Cohen agrees to buy the New York Mets

 The 64-year-old Cohen, who is a New York native and a lifelong Mets fan, currently owns 8% of the team.
 He had tried to purchase a majority stake last November but the deal fell through.
 He is now poised to become baseball’s richest owner.

-Former New York Yankee Alex Rodriguez and his pop star wife Jennifer Lopez led a group that had also made a bid for the team but last month said they were no longer interested in purchasing it, clearing the way for Cohen.
+Cohen’s competition included former New York Yankee Alex Rodriguez and his pop star fiance Jennifer Lopez, who led a group that made an unsuccessful bid for the team.

 An infusion of cash from Cohen could help the Mets become World Series title contenders.
 The franchise, which was founded in 1962, has won two titles, the last one coming in 1986.